spacelift-io/user-documentation/docs/vendors/cloudformation/getting-started.md

 ## Conclusion

 That's it!
-You can find more details about the available configuration settings in the [reference](reference.md), or you can check out how to use [SAM](integrating-with-sam.md) or the [Serverless Framework](integrating-with-the-serverless-framework.md) to generate your CloudFormation templates.
+You can find more details about the available configuration settings in the [reference](reference.md), or you can check out how to use [AWS Serverless Application Model (SAM)](integrating-with-sam.md) or the [Serverless Framework](integrating-with-the-serverless-framework.md) to generate your CloudFormation templates.